The core entropy for polynomials of higher degree: Continuity of core entropy on the space of polynomials

-We first assume that $\theta$ is periodic, and let $\theta_1,\ldots,\theta_s$ be the external angles associated with $z$ in the counterclockwise direction with $\theta_1=\theta$.
+\begin{lemma} Let $f_n,n\geq 0,$ be \pf polynomials in $\PPP_d$ such that $f_n\to f_0$ as $n\to\infty$.
+Let $U_0$ be a Fatou component of $f_0$, and $U_n$ the deformation of $U_0$ at $f_n$.
+If $\theta$ is the left-supporting (resp. right-supporting) angle of $U_0$ at a periodic point $z$, then $\theta$ is also the left-supporting (resp. right-supporting) angle of $U_n$ at $z_n$ for all large $n$, where $z_n$ denotes the continuation of $z$ at $f_n$. \end{lemma} \begin{proof} We just prove this lemma in the case that $\theta$ is a left-supporting angle for $U_0$.
+The proof of the right-supporting case is exactly the same.
+Let $\theta_1,\ldots,\theta_s$ be the external angles associated with $z$ in the counterclockwise direction with $\theta_1=\theta$.
 In this case, all $\theta_1,\ldots,\theta_s$ are periodic with a common period, and $z$ is a repelling periodic point.
-By Lemma \ref{perterbing-periodic-point}, let $z_n$ denote the continuation of $z$ at $U_n$ for all sufficiently large $n$.
-Lemma \ref{perterb-ray} implies that the external rays of $f_n$ with arguments $\theta_1\ldots,\theta_s$ land at $z_n$.
-We need to show that $\theta_1$ is the left-supporting argument of $U_n$ at $z_n$.
+By Lemma \ref{center-converge}, the continuation $z_n$ of $z$ at $f_n$ belongs to $\partial U_n$ for all large $n$, and Lemma \ref{perterb-ray} implies that the external rays of $f_n$ with arguments $\theta_1\ldots,\theta_s$ land at $z_n$.

 Pick a point $p\in U_0$.
 We denote by $W$ the component of $\C\setminus( R_{0}(\theta_1)\cup R_{0}(\theta_2))$ that contains $p$.
 Since $\limsup R_n(\theta_i)=R_0(\theta_i)$ for all $i=1,\ldots,s$, then, for each sufficiently large $n$, there exists a unique component of $\C\setminus( R_n(\theta_1)\cup R_n(\theta_2))$ that contains $p$, which we denote by $W_n$.
 Note that $p\in U_n$ and $U_n$ is contained in a component of $\C\setminus( R_n(\theta_1)\cup R_n(\theta_2))$, so $U_n\subset W_n$ for all sufficiently large $n$.
 We denote by $(\theta_1,\theta_2)$ the set of arguments we meet when traveling on $\R/\Z$ from $\theta_1$ to $\theta_2$ in the counterclockwise direction.